ACXReader/Substack2Jekyll/README.md

 ﻿# Substack2Jekyll

+## This repo is very outdated, will fix

 A fork of Substack2Markdown for github pages.
 Allows github actions to update the site on an interval.

 How to use: